 Welcome!

 Sigma Alpha Mu, widely referred to as "Sammy", is a historically Jewish fraternity founded in 1909 at the College of the City of New York.
 Currently there are about 50 active chapters nationwide.
 The Psi Chapter began in December 1919, it is currently one of the fastest growing fraternities at the University of Pittsburgh.
-We are a rapidly growing fraternity having gone from 6 brothers just half a decade ago, to 24 today.
-Sammy won "Most Improved Chapter" from the Pitt IFC for this past year and we hope to maintain this momentum going forward.
-At our National Convention Psi Chapter won 'Largest Percentage Increase in Members for 2010-2011'.
-Our advisor Nate Locklin also took home the 'Advisor of the Year' award.
-Greg Piccolomini was runner up for 'Recorder of the Year' and Josh Bart was runner up for 'Vice Prior of the Year'.
-Sammy is the fastest growing fraternity at Pitt and we're only just getting started.
+We are a rapidly growing fraternity having gone from 6 brothers just half a decade ago, to 30 today.
+Sammy won "Best in Province" for the Keystone Division for the past 2 years and we hope to maintain this momentum going forward.
+It was another successful year for Sigma Alpha Mu and we look forward to more continued success.
+Sammy is the fastest improving fraternity at Pitt and we're only just getting started.

 National History